nylas/exchangelib/README.rst

     #       "start < '2016-01-02T03:04:05T' and end > '2016-01-01T03:04:05T' and categories in ('foo', 'bar')"
     # )
     #
-    # filter() also support Q objects that are modeled after Django Q objects
+    # filter() also support Q objects that are modeled after Django Q objects.
     #
     # q = (Q(subject__iexact='foo') | Q(subject__contains='bar')) & ~Q(subject__startswith='baz')
     # items = my_folder.filter(q)
     #
-    # A large part of the Django QuerySet API is supported:
+    # A large part of the Django QuerySet API is supported.
+The QuerySet doesn't fetch anything before the QuerySet is
+    # iterated.
+The QuerySet returns an iterator, and results are cached when the QuerySet is iterated the first time.
+    # Examples:
     #
     # all_items = my_folder.all()
+    # all_items_without_caching = my_folder.all().iterator()
     # filtered_items = my_folder.filter(subject__contains='foo').exclude(categories__contains='bar')
     # sparse_items = my_folder.all().only('subject', 'start')
     # status_report = my_folder.all().delete()